 An alloy is a stable metallic substance consisting of two or more metals, although it may in some instances also contain non-metals.
-Manufacturers produce alloys by mixing molten base metals (the elements that will make up the most significant portions of particular alloys) with molten supplemental elements.
+Manufacturers produce alloys by mixing molten base metals -- the elements that will make up the most significant portions of particular alloys -- with molten supplemental elements.
 The elements fuse, forming a substance that takes on properties of both.
 Manufacturers use the process of alloying to achieve certain characteristics in metals, both for industrial and other purposes.

-Alloys using aluminum include alnico, which contains nickel, iron and cobalt; magnalium, which contains magnesium; and duraluminium, also known as duralumin and duralium, which contains copper and, in some instances, magnesium and manganese.
+Alloys using aluminum include alnico, which contains nickel, iron and cobalt; magnalium, which contains magnesium and duraluminium, also known as duralumin and duralium, which contains copper and, in some instances, magnesium and manganese.
 While manufacturers use alnico in the production of magnets, they use magnalium primarily in instruments.
 Duraluminium is often a component in car and aircraft engines.

 The element copper is prone to oxidation, which makes it surface turn a dull, pale-greenish color.
-To prevent oxidation, and to increase its strength, manufacturers fuse copper with a number of different elements.
+To prevent oxidation, and to increase its strength, manufacturers fuse copper with several different elements.
 One of the most common copper alloys is brass, which contains approximately 20 percent zinc.